claucece/Secure-Messaging-Summit/index.md

 * [Carolina Botero](https://twitter.com/carobotero?lang=en) from [Fundacion Karisma](https://web.karisma.org.co/)
 * [Paulina Gutiérrez](https://indela.fund/en/paulina-gutierrez-2/) from [ARTICLE19](https://www.article19.org/)

+The topics the panel will touch upon are:
-Expect the topics to be talked on the panel to be published soon.
-But, they will manly explore the challenges, threats and advantages that secure messaging faces on different regions of the world from a legal, political and even sociological perspective.
+The 'EARN IT' bill, the increase of surveillance with covid-19 pandemic over messaging applications, the monopoly of companies creating messaging applications, the Hong Kong security law, and more.
+We will explore the challenges, threats and advantages that secure messaging faces on different regions of the world (Hong Kong, Tibet, Latin America and US) from a legal, political and even sociological perspective.